 “Give the boys a reason to fight and don’t lie.
 They must believe it.
 If they don’t believe it, we’re dead.”
 Frank Capra

-The World War II filmmakers were truly brave men.
+The World War II filmmakers featured in Five Came Back were truly brave men.
 They waded through gunfire on the beaches of Normandy, captured footage from hastily-dug pillboxes on Midway Island during an air attack, and recorded the horrors of the Holocaust for the world to see.
 These men sacrificed their careers and time away from their families to serve their country and use their God-given talents to help the war effort.
 Not because it was profitable to them (it wasn’t), but because it was their duty as Americans.

 Today’s Hollywood elite cannot hold a candle to the bravery of those filmmakers.
-Yet they are still referred to as “brave” for one meaningless reason or another – be it wearing a garish dress at an event, or wearing nothing at all in a photo spread.
+Yet they are still referred to as “brave” for one meaningless reason or another – be it wearing a garish dress at an event, or wearing nothing at all in a magazine photo spread.

 When a star gives a speech advocating for this-or-that while accepting some award, it isn’t so much for the cause, but for their own self-aggrandizement.
-They want to feel like they matter in some struggle, and feel brave for speaking out.
-That is why I always think back to the bit of advice that writer Paddy Chayefsky gave Vanessa Redgrave after she went on a political tirade during her Oscar acceptance speech in 1978:
+They want to feel like they matter in some struggle and feel brave for speaking out.
+That is why I always think back to the bit of advice that Network writer Paddy Chayefsky gave Vanessa Redgrave after she went on a political tirade during her Oscar acceptance speech in 1978:

 Five Came Back is well worth your time.
 It’s an intriguing look at a relatively unknown aspect of this time in history.
-These filmmakers captured humanity at both its most evil and most noble, and the films they made had a profound impact on how the American public experienced World War II.
+These talented filmmakers captured humanity at both its most evil and most noble, and the films they made had a profound impact on how the American public experienced World War II.